authierj/EDSR-PyTorch/README.md

 We use 64 feature maps, activation-function ReLu, L1 loss, no batch normalitation, scaling factor 2 and a patchsize of 96 for all Networks unless stated different.

 **Scale**

 We also tested some networks for other scales and patchsize combinations: (scale 3, patchsize 144) and (scale 4, patchsize 192).
 We show the results of these settings exemplary for the first task and omit them for the rest of the networks.
 ![](/figs/task1_comparison_augmentation.png)
 As expected for bigger scales the performance is worse.
-This is due to the fact that with bigger scales less details(also generally less information) is stored in the LR immages.
+This is due to the fact that with bigger scales less details (also generally less information) is stored in the LR images.
 This also holds for all other networks in this project but is only exemplary shown for the smallest and most simple network from task 1 which consists of 3 convolutional layers only.

 **Networks with a bicubic interpolated input**